khalid-hussain/shaheen/chap6.md

 Because the Moazzin was giving the Aathaan in the fort at the time they entered, these people entered the mosque as soon as they dismounted their horses.
-Bashir Bin Hassan and Abu Dawood welcomed them at the door of the mosque.
-After enthusiastically greeting Bashir Bin Hassan, Al-Zeghel looked towards Abu Dawood.
+Bashir bin Hassan and Abu Dawood welcomed them at the door of the mosque.
+After enthusiastically greeting Bashir bin Hassan, Al-Zeghel looked towards Abu Dawood.
 Badr bin Mughira said, "This is Abu Dawood.
 I had talked about him to you along the way."